avanishd-3/book-track/README.md

 ## TODO

 Use book search if there is a suitable API for it (was originally going to use ISBNdb API, but it is not free).

+## Reminders

+Google OAuth auto deletes projects if they are inactive for 6 months.
+So, if there are auth issues, check this.

+## How to Deploy
+- Set production callback URL for OAuth
+- Host Postregs DB somewhere and set production Database URL in .env